drupal/drupal/composer/Plugin/Scaffold/README.md

 [drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-scaffold)
 template will also be provided.
-When one of these projects is used, the user should be able to use `composer require` and `composer update` on a Drupal site immediately after untarring the downloaded archive.
+When one of these projects is used, the user should be able to use `composer require` and `composer update` on a Drupal site immediately after extracting the downloaded archive.

 Note that the dependencies of a Drupal site are only able to scaffold files if explicitly granted that right in the top-level composer.json file.
 See